 The Larchmont Chronicle does more than provide a publication for the community.
 It is an integral part of that community itself.
 It has been an active force in local activities and a catalyst for events which provide citizens a strong sense of community identification.
 As such, the Chronicle has earned a loyalty enjoyed by few other publications.

-Today, as it approaches its 50th year of operation, the Larchmont Chronicle boasts one of the most impressive lists of advertisers.
+Today, in its sixth decade of operation, the Larchmont Chronicle boasts one of the most impressive lists of advertisers.
 These advertisers have been in the Chronicle year after year for one very simple reason…their ads get results.